yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Registration/TC-022_Validate_Security_Question_Dropdown_Is_Visible.md

-# TC-022 - Validate Security Question Dropdown Is Visible
+# TC-022 - Validate that the list of security questions is visible

 ## 🧪 Test Steps
 1. Open the application